What To Wear, What To Pack

 that guests can use themselves)

-The weather is likely to be mild * but rainy so we recommend:
+The weather is likely to be humid and mild*, but a bit cooler in Takayama, so we recommend:

 - Light weight clothes, but bring one medium weight jacket - wear that jacket on the flight